 Back to top

-The Department of Personnel, as developer and manager of this web site, has taken several steps to safeguard the integrity of its telecommunications and computing infrastructure, including but not limited to the design, implementation and day-to-day practices of the entire Department of Personnel operating environment as part of its continuing commitment to risk management.
+The Department of Enterprise Services, as developer and manager of this website, has taken several steps to safeguard the integrity of its telecommunications and computing infrastructure, including but not limited to the design, implementation and day-to-day practices of the entire Department of Enterprise Services operating environment as part of its continuing commitment to risk management.

-This information should not be construed in any way as giving business, legal, or other advice, or warranting as fail proof, the security of information provided via the Department of Personnel web site.
+This information should not be construed in any way as giving business, legal, or other advice, or warranting as fail proof, the security of information provided via the Department of Enterprise Services website.

 Back to top